SackofCodetatoes/journal/journal.md

+did c++ coding challenge and realized it wasnt all too bad.
+While I know it and can use it well, im still not a master at it, but enough knowledge to work it.

 been a bit out of touch but been focused on various aspects thats dificult to create a defined habbit plans to react app to stay on top of react techs